shaneeardley/betting-engine/README.md

 ## Assumptions
 * Bets can be placed once an event has started, but not after it has finished
+* No items can be deleted once created

 ## Notes
 * The DB is not currently persisted outside of memory, but to convert to persisted storage, all that would need to be